 Just take comic books as an example.
 Even though colors like red and blue are much more common for a superhero costume, some choose to wear the color yellow.
 And they don’t just wear it, they live and breathe it.
 Yellow is unique in the sense that it speaks on so many different emotional levels.
 It’s often used to show happiness, fear (Yellow Lantern Corps), intellect, cheerfulness, and it stimulates mental activity.

-Even though he could’ve easily landed at the number one spot on this superheroes that wear yellow list, I purposely chose to place him at number ten.
+Even though he could’ve easily landed at the number one spot on this superheroes who wear yellow list, I purposely chose to place him at number ten.

-Yellow is to Wolverine what orange is to an orange…it’s defines him.
+Yellow is to Wolverine what orange is to an orange… it defines him.

 As Yellowjacket, Hank can do many of the same things he can do in his other forms.
 Where the character differs, however, is as Yellowjacket he can project blasts of bio-energy and fly.
 If it wasn’t for the giant shoulder pads on the costume, the Yellowjacket costume could easily go down as Hank’s best.

-Firestorm is a little different from the other superheroes that wear yellow on this list.
+Firestorm is a little different from the other superheroes who wear yellow on this list.
 When not in his Firestorm form, he is actually two different people.

 Firestorm came to be after high schooler Ronnie Raymond and physicist Martin Stein wound up caught in a nuclear explosion.
 The blast resulted in the two merging as one with Ronnie Raymond primarily in control and Martin Stein acting as a voice of reason in his head.
 This occurred because when the two combined, the blast rendered Martin Stein unconscious.